 Petrick NP, PhD, Kim HJ, Clunie DA, et al., Comparison of 1D, 2D, and 3D Nodule Sizing Methods by Radiologists for Spherical and Complex Nodules on Thoracic CT Phantom Images.
 Acad Radiol 2014; 21:30–40.

-Methods that calculate volume changes directly without calculating volumes at individual time points are acceptable so long as the results are conformant with the specifications set out by this Profile.
+Methods that calculate volume change directly without calculating volumes at individual time points are acceptable so long as the results are conformant with the specifications set out by this Profile.

-The Image Analysis Tool should be prepared to process both the current data and previous data at the same time and support matching up the appearance of each tumor in both data sets in order to derive volume change values.
-Although it is conceivable that they could be processed separately and the results of prior processing could be imported and a method of automated tagging and matching of the tumors could be implemented, such interoperability mechanisms are not defined or mandated here and cannot be depended on to be present or used.
+The Image Analysis Tool should be prepared to process the data from the two time points at the same time and support matching up the appearance of each tumor in both data sets in order to derive volume change values.
+Although it is conceivable that data from the two time points could be processed separately and the results of prior processing could be imported and matched, such interoperability mechanisms are not defined or mandated here and cannot be depended on to be present or used.

 Reading Paradigms (such as the “sequential locked” paradigm described here) can reduce variability from inconsistent judgments (such as where to separate an attached tumor) but also have the potential to introduce subconscious biases.
-The current edition of the profile does not prohibit the Image Analysis Tool from displaying the actual volume value from the previous timepoint since that might unnecessarily disqualify existing products.
+The current edition of the Profile does not prohibit the Image Analysis Tool from displaying the actual volume value from the previous timepoint since that might unnecessarily disqualify existing products.
 If it is determined to be the source of problems, it might be prohibited in future editions.
 Also, note that while the Image Analysis Tool is required to be capable of displaying the image from the previous timepoint, the radiologist is not required to look at it for every case.
 It is up to their judgment when to use that capability.

-Storing segmentations and measurement results that can be loaded by an Image Analysis Tool analyzing data collected at a later date is certainly a useful practice as it can save time and cost.
-For this to happen reliably, the stored format must be compatible and the data must be stored and conveyed.
-Although DICOM Segmentation objects are appropriate to store tumor segmentations, and DICOM SR objects are appropriate to store measurement results, these standards are not yet widely enough deployed to make support for them mandatory in this Profile.
+Storing segmentations and measurement results at different time points for access to an Image Analysis Tool is certainly a time- and cost-saving practice.
+For this to happen reliably, the data must be stored and conveyed in compatible format.
+Although DICOM Segmentation objects are appropriate to store tumor segmentations, and DICOM SR objects are appropriate to store measurement results, these standards are not yet deployed widely enough to justify making their support mandatory in this Profile.
 Similarly, conveying the segmentations and measurements from baseline (and other time points prior to the current exam) is not done consistently enough to mandate that it happen and to require their import into the Image Analysis Tool.
 Managing and forwarding the data files may exceed the practical capabilities of the participating sites.

 Medical Devices such as the Image Analysis Tool are typically made up of multiple components (the hardware, the operating system, the application software, and various function libraries within those).
 Changes in any of the components can affect the behavior of the device.
 In this specification, the “device version” should reflect the total set of components and any changes to components should result in a change in the recorded device version.
 This device version may thus be different than the product release version that appears in manufacturer documentation.